Xini1/backbase-test-task/to_do.md

   vision, there could be modules: core domain, ports (domain API), OMDB API integration, database integration, Spring Framework with HTTP controllers integration, CSV file, facade component (builds up whole application from other modules).
+* Add Javadocs to at least interfaces.
+This will help readers understand intentions and API of the system.
 * Caching would help, because film descriptions and Oscar winners are static, and making HTTP calls to OMDB API or reading file every time is expensive.
 In the case of reading file, we could even load all relevant information from it in memory (if it's not too big).